 Bethesda are currently working on it

 Despite the fact that you'll have to wait for the release of Starfield until TES VI releases, don't worry about whether Bethesda is putting work into it right now.
 At Bethesda's PAX East 2019 panel Todd Howard explained that the team was working on both upcoming games simultaneously.
 He gave an indication as to their states of development, saying: "Starfield is playable, Elder Scrolls 6 not in the same way yet."
+As of June 2022, the game is still in pre-production.

 Bethesda is a large company with many different development branches, meaning that they can work on multiple projects at once.
-Their juggling Fallout 76, TES Online, Starfield and Elder Scrolls, with each game in a very different state of progress.
+They're juggling Fallout 76, TES Online, Starfield and Elder Scrolls, with each game in a very different state of progress.
 It's not a case of completing a project and moving onto the next, simultaneous development should help speed things up a bit.

 It will be included with Xbox Game Pass at launch